Subscription

 The subscription feature is useful when you want users to subscribe to certain users and fetch feeds from their subscriptions.

-With subscription features, the uploader can also restrict certain users from accessing their specific posts that are uploaded to the subscription table.
+With the subscription feature, the uploader can also restrict certain users from accessing specific posts uploaded to the subscription table.

-, subscribed users can later fetch all the feeds from all the users they are subscribed to at once using the getFeed()
+When table.subscription.upload_to_feed is set to true, subscribed users can later fetch all the feeds from all the users they are subscribed to at once using the getFeed() method.

-The subscription feature can be useful when you are building a social media platform where users can follow each other contents and fetch their feeds.
+The subscription feature is useful when building a social media platform where users can follow each other's content and fetch their feeds.

 With the subscription feature, users can also block certain users from accessing their subscription group records.